sojinsamuel/segment-ai-copilot/README.md

 Remember to update your environment variables (`POSTGRES_URL`, `POSTGRES_PRISMA_URL`, `POSTGRES_URL_NO_SSL`, `POSTGRES_URL_NON_POOLING`, `POSTGRES_USER`, `POSTGRES_HOST`, `POSTGRES_PASSWORD`, `POSTGRES_DATABASE`) in the `.env` file with the appropriate credentials provided during the Postgres database setup.

 ## Enabling Twilio Segment model tracking

+For the full guided walkthrough, follow the blog post [here.](https://segment.com/blog/instrumenting-user-insights-for-your-ai-copilot)

 Use your existing Twilio Segment account or [create a free one here](https://segment.com/signup/).
 Create a new `node.js` source by following the instructions [here](https://segment.com/docs/connections/sources/) and record your write key.